performancecopilot/pcp2pdf/README.md

 What is pcp2pdf for?
 ====================

-The main goal is of pcp2pdf is to create a visually pleasing report of a [Performance Co-Pilot](http://pcp.io) archive file.
+The main goal of pcp2pdf is to create a visually pleasing report of a [Performance Co-Pilot](http://pcp.io) archive file.
 PCP archive files contain a bunch of metrics of a system and are usually created by the pmlogger service, which is part of `Performance Co-Pilot`.